INSIGHTS & TAKEAWAYS

 → European roasters must meet due diligence obligations before selling or distributing roasted coffee or processed products within the EU, ensuring their products comply with all criteria set by the regulation.

-If European roasters process green coffee beans (e.g. by roasting it) after the enforcement date of December 30, 2024 (or 30 December 2025 – if the phasing-in periode of 1 year gets approved by Parliament and Council), they must provide evidence that the coffee was placed on the EU market before this date (as per order request, transport document, or invoice).
-Or in case the coffee is made with beans introduced to the market after December 30, 2024 (or 30 December 2025 – if the phasing-in periode of 1 year gets approved by Parliament and Council), they must demonstrate that the beans are deforestation-free by providing the respective DDS number.
+If European roasters process green coffee beans (e.g. by roasting it) after the enforcement date of 30 December 2025, they must provide evidence that the coffee was placed on the EU market before this date (as per order request, transport document, or invoice).
+Or in case the coffee is made with beans introduced to the market after 30 December 2025, they must demonstrate that the beans are deforestation-free by providing the respective DDS number.

 In the context of the EUDR, it is once again clear that building long-term partnerships is both useful and necessary.
 Additionally, direct involvement with the EUDR regulations -such as ensuring full transparency and traceability, can potentially lead to new insights into market setting and commercialisation.